Geometric G-functions and Atypicality: Pila-Zannier for General Intersections

-\begin{proof} We note that, because all Mumford-Tate are defined by the tensor invariants they stabilize and the spaces of these tensor invariants are defined over $\mathbb{Q}$, any two minimal sets defining Mumford-Tate groups in $\mathcal{C}$ have the same number of tensors in each degree.
-Denoting by $d_{1}, d_{2}, \hdots, d_{k}$ the dimensions of the associated subspaces of tensors, where $k$ is the largest $k$ for which $d_{k} = \dim_{\mathbb{Q}} (T \cap (\mathbb{Q}^{m})^{\otimes k})$ is positive for such a minimal set $T$, we may the consider an affine parameter space
+\begin{proof} We note that, because all (special) Mumford-Tate groups are defined by the tensor invariants they stabilize and the spaces of these tensor invariants are defined over $\mathbb{Q}$, any two minimal sets defining Mumford-Tate groups conjugate to $M$ have the same number of tensors in each degree.
+Denoting by $d_{1}, d_{2}, \hdots, d_{\ell}$ the dimensions of the associated subspaces of tensors, we may then consider an affine parameter space